vatican city

 For your final days in Italy, it is time to relax on the gorgeous Amalfi Coast, a stretch of coastline along the southern edge of Italy’s Sorrentine Peninsula.
 The Amalfi Coast is famous for its picturesque towns and villages, stunning beaches, and turquoise waters, as well as its charming clifftop towns.
 Visit Positano, known for its colorful houses and steep, narrow streets, or take a boat tour to explore the nearby islands of Capri and Ischia.

-One of the best ways to really get a feel for the grandeur and exquisite nature of the Amalfi Coast is to go for a drive.
+One of the best ways to get a feel for the grandeur and exquisite nature of the Amalfi Coast is to go for a drive.
 The SS163 road winds and hairpin-bends its way along the coast, up and over towering cliffs, through gorgeous lemon groves, around eye-catching bays fringed with pine trees, and past ancient, sun-kissed villages.

 rome streets